cognitamain/cognita-docs.github.io/_posts/2022-05-20-HowToEditTheFormTitlesAndDescriptions.md

 ## Description

-After adding a BG full size with form component you may want to add details on what leads are registering for.
+After adding a Lead Form with Background component you may want to add details on what leads are registering for.
 We have provided 4 fields a title and description included on the left, and a title a description specific to the form.
 We would recommend adding any list details on the form description.

 {% include image.html img="lead_form_section_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="Lead Form with Background settings" %}